zachbogart/vanillin/README.md

 This command is explained in the [Jupyter Docker Stacks Quickstart](https://jupyter-docker-stacks.readthedocs.io/en/latest/#quick-start), Example 3

-In this case, `zachbogart/vanillin` (with the provided tag after the colon) is built off of a base docker image provided by the Jupyter Docker Stacks.
-Any additional setup is included in the Dockerfile and the result is pushed to DockerHub, which is used to run a container.
-So running the command will pull the base image if not already available locally, add any custom stuff, and start JupyterLab.

 ### Further Reading

 - [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/): Main documentation for "ready-to-run Docker images containing Jupyter applications and interactive computing tools".
 This explains all the ins-and-outs regarding the image setup, versioning schema, setting up additional features, etc.